aviatesk/JET.jl/docs/src/jetanalysis.md

 end
 ```

-JET actually uses JET itself in its test pipeline.
+JET actually uses JET itself in its test pipeline: JET's static analysis has been proven to
-JET's static analysis has been proven to be very useful and helped its development a lot.
+be very useful and helped its development a lot.
 If interested, take a peek at [JET's `"self check !!!"` testset](https://github.com/aviatesk/JET.jl/blob/master/test/runtests.jl).

 Lastly, let's see the example that demonstrates JET can analyze "top-level" program.